Eludris Detailed

 Direct Messages

-After that all messages sent in this DM is encrypted using the DM’s public key and are decrypted with the DM’s private key which is stored on the instance twice, once encrypted with the first user’s super public key, and another encrypted with the second user’s super public key.
+After that all messages sent in this DM is encrypted using the DM’s public key and are decrypted with the DM’s private key which is stored on Eludris twice, once encrypted with the first user’s super public key, and another encrypted with the second user’s super public key.

 A user can also request they get a new key from the other end which will entirely scrap the old pair of keys and generate new ones in case the old ones get compromised.